Compositional Separation of Control Flow and Data Flow: Conclusions and Future Directions

 Enabling compositionality is also important to induce modularity which is a well-known feature for reusing computations at scale.
 Modularity does not imply compositionality because modules can be constructed in many different ways (not necessarily algebraically).
 When an algebraic composition mechanism is used to realise this feature, computation properties are preserved across all composition levels.
 In our proposal, the separation of control flow and data flow is one of such properties.
-Thus, as computons only interact through their respective e-ports, composite computons can be perceived as modular black-boxes that encapsulate some precise control-flow structure.
-At the moment, we only consider sequential and parallel control flow.
-In the future, we would like to prove the universality of our model by providing category-theoretic constructions for defining iterative and branchial computons.
-Branching and iteration are merely processes for choosing and repeating sequential computations, so we conjecture that the yet-to-be-defined categorical constructions could be built upon sequential pushouts (see Definition \ref{def:computon-sequential}).
+Thus, as computons only interact through their respective e-ports, composite computons can be perceived as modular black-boxes that encapsulate control and data flow structures.
+Although branching is supported by our theory, not every pair of computons is a candidate for defining a branching structure, as described in Section \ref{sec:branching-computons}.

-In Sections \ref{sec:sequential-computons} and \ref{sec:parallel-computons}, we proved that any pair of connected computons in $\textbf{Set}^\textbf{Comp}$ can always be composed sequentially (see Theorem \ref{th:always-sequentiable}) or in parallel (see Theorem \ref{th:always-parallelisable}) regardless of the data they require or produce.
-This is because, intuitively, a computon has at least an ec-outport that can always be matched with the ec-inport of another one.
+In Section \ref{sec:iterative-computons}, we showed that a head- or a tail-iterative structure can be formed for any connected computon (see Theorems \ref{th:computon-iterative-head-always} and \ref{th:computon-iterative-tail-always}).
+Likewise, in Sections \ref{sec:sequential-computons} and \ref{sec:parallel-computons}, we proved that any pair of connected computons can always be composed sequentially (see Theorem \ref{th:always-sequentiable}) or in parallel (see Theorems \ref{th:computon-parallel-async-always} and \ref{th:always-parallelisable-sync}) regardless of the data they require or produce.
+This is because, intuitively, a computon has at least one ec-outport that can always be matched with at least one ec-inport of another.
 Matching all the e-outports of one computon with all the e-inports of another one gives rise to total sequential composition which, to the best of our knowledge, is the \emph{de facto} way of sequencing computations nowadays (cf. \cite{fong_algebra_2016}).